-Facility Commentary • A number of tiles in the changerooms were cracked or falling away and the general cleanliness acceptable but showing signs of staining and degradation.
-Foothills Men's Shed: The Foothills Men's Shed have been seeking to upgrade their facilities for several years.
+Facility Commentary A number of tiles in the changerooms were cracked or falling away and the general cleanli acceptable but showing signs of staining and degradation. ness

+The Foothills Men's Shed have been seeking to upgrade their facilities for several years.
 They are currently located on Reserve 19500, 24 Anderson Road, which is State Government land that is managed by the City through a Management Order, as the site is identified for Community Purposes.
 This site is now known at the Anderson Road Community Centre.
 The site is located adjacent to the Peter Anderton Lodge Adult Day Care Centre.

 The Men's Shed benefit from access to the community centre for meeting purposes, refreshments and to socialise.
 The area to the rear of the community centre is occupied by a series of prefabricated sheds which houses the main machinery but lacks any noise attenuation or dust suppression units within the structure.

 The machinery areas have been developed in an ad hoc manner within the previously underutilised spaces of the community centre, thus resulting in an overall lack of functionality and cohesiveness.
 The machinery spaces are notably small which, severely limits the number of attendees that the men's shed can operate with at any one time, thus restricting their growth.
 Materials and machinery is stored in the open, which is not ideal.

 The site has capacity to expand and the buildings and associated storage infrastructure which the men's shed occupy are in poor order, not fit for purpose and in need of replacement.

 The original Management Order incorporated a revocation clause that the FMS could be removed from the site, within 3 months' notice, as the land may be repurposed.
 Following a request from the City, a new Management Order was issued which revoked the clause and enabled the City to consider longer term lease options.

+The Anderson Road Site is further compromised by the Municipal Heritage Listing of the Technical Education Centre at 24 Anderson Road which was formerly the Forrestfield Primary School and rated as a Category 2 listing.
+The building was originally constructed in 1927 as a primary school until its relocation in 1965 and then the site was used for Technical and Further Education (TAFE) instruction.
+The level of integrity in the building is rated as high and level of significance as considerable.
+Conservation of the building is considered highly desirable and any future development on site is to reinforce the significance of the site.
+The building does currently contain asbestos.

 The buildings in which the Men's Shed are housed are currently in an extremely poor condition and do not comply with Australian Standards due to age, design and structure.
 In addition, an area of the facilities are heritage listed, thus resulting in any future amendments likely being difficult, expensive and requiring similar aesthetics to the current amenities.
 Whilst the land tenure issues around the revocation clause have been removed from the Management Order, the site is still State Government land and future proposals may arise from the State.
 In the long term, it isn't considered viable for the Men's Shed to continue to use the site.

 The relocation of the facility to Hartfield Park would be beneficial if it could be located in an area with complimentary user groups.
 Men Shed development on sporting reserves is a common occurrence, given the potential for further activation of the site.